PrincetonUniversity/gpu_programming_intro/06_cuda_libraries/hello_world_gpu_library/README.md

 $ ls -l
 ```

 This will produce `libcumessage.so` which is a GPU library with a single function.
 Add the option "-v" to the line beginning with `nvcc` above to see more details.
-You will see that `gcc` is being called in addition to `nvcc`.
+You will see that `gcc` is being called.

 ### Use the GPU Library